judd91/DataScienceExercises/README.md

 The data is cleaned and transformed in order to get better results.

-It is possible to obtain a prediction of the traffic volume giving an hour.
+It is possible to obtain a prediction of the traffic volume giving an specific hour.
 Coefficients, independent term, mean squared error and variance score are also calculated in order to get a better accuracy.

 Traffic data from MN Department of Transportation Weather data from OpenWeatherMap.
 Dataset used can be downloaded from UCI (http://archive.ics.uci.edu)